Red Hat Lightspeed via the Hybrid Cloud Console - Evaluate and remediate CVEs.

 Click

-in the upper right.
-You will have the option toEdit business risk
+Actionsin the upper right.
+You will have the option toEdit business risk.
+Click this option.

 You can set the business risk to:-